RibhuNoodleBoodle/stupidrandomnamegeneratorflutter/README.md

 This project is a starting point for... like... any Flutter application. 🤷

-A few resources to get you started if this is your first Flutter project (It is also mine but lol):
+A few resources to get you started if this is your first Flutter project (It is also mine but lol 😂):

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)